nidrissi/web/content/class/20-21-homotopie/index.en.md

 It is recommended to have taken the courses [_Homology_ (Emmanuel Wagner)](https://moodle.u-paris.fr/course/view.php?id=11052) and [_Homotopy I_ (Bruno Vallette)](https://www.math.univ-paris13.fr/~vallette/Course-Master%20II-2020.html).
 It will be useful to have a certain familiarity with categorical language and with basic notions of algebraic topology and homological algebra.

-**Plan of the course.**

-1. Model categories
-2. Chain complexes
-3. Simplicial sets and topological spaces
-4. Rational homotopy
+**Plan of the course.** 1.
+Model categories.
+2. Chain complexes.
+3. Simplicial sets and topological spaces.
+4. Rational homotopy theory.

 **After this course.**